Bernd das Brot: Role on KiKA

 Bernd is a depressed and curmudgeonly Pullman loaf, speaking in a deep, gloomy baritone.
 He is small, rectangular and golden brown with hands directly attached to his body, rings around his eyes and a thin-lipped mouth.
 According to himself, he belongs to the species homo brotus depressivus.
 His favourite activities include staring at the south wall of his home, memorising the pattern of his woodchip wallpaper, reading his favourite magazine The Desert and You, expanding his video collection of the most boring railway tracks, and eating lukewarm gruel.
 Bernd sympathizes firstly with himself, and is bad-tempered and fatalistic.

-His favorite expression is Mist!, used in much the same way as the English "crap".
+His favorite expression is Mist!, used in the same way as the English "crap".
 His other catchphrases (translated to English) are: "I would like to be left alone."; "I would like to leave this show."; and "My life is hell."

 According to his in-universe backstory, the short-armed bread character made his first appearance as part of an advertising campaign for a bakery chain.
 When the campaign became unsuccessful, Bernd was forced to apply for a job at the KiKA (more specifically, the MDR member of the ARD) which is also the reason for his permanent scowl.
 Bernd does not want to appear on television and thinks it is a "dirty business".

 The reason for Bernd's depression was revealed in the 85th episode of the series.
 In his telling: "[...]
 A long, long time ago I fell in love with a beautiful, slim baguette.
 She was so unbelievably charming and funny.
 But unfortunately, my affection was in vain.
 She only had eyes for this perfect stranger, a multigrain bread.
 It was so devastating. [...]
 My heart has been a dry clump of flour ever since."